ICPI/DIV/StyleGuide/ICPI_Style_Guide.md

 ### Overview

-The main purpose of a style guide is to provide an organization with guide rails on how to present data inline with an overall vision so that all the organization’s visuals have a similar look and feel.
-For example, in the below images, it’s easy to pick out which organizations produced these graphics
+The main purpose of a style guide is to provide an organization with guide rails on how to present data inline with an overall vision so that all the organization's visuals have a similar look and feel.
+For example, in the below images, it's easy to pick out which organizations produced these graphics

 ![Five Thirty Eight](RefImages/fivethirtyeight.png)